Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Results

 Next, we investigate the spectral functions of the Mott insulators with on-site $e$-ph couplings.
-The spectral function of the half-filled Hubbard model (HM) is shown in Fig.~\ref{Fig.main3}(a), where the strong Coulomb repulsion causes a large Mott gap around $\omega=0$ and spin-charge separation.
+The spectral function of the half-filled Hubbard model (HM) is shown in Fig.~\ref{Fig.main3}(a), where the strong Coulomb repulsion causes a large Mott gap around $\omega=0$ and leads to spin-charge separation.
 When $k\rightarrow 0$, the holon band connects to the shadow band, and when $k\rightarrow \pi/2$, it connects to the spinon band.
-According to the theoretic analysis \cite{PhysRevB.45.13156,Sorella_1992}, the spinon bandwidth is $\pi J/2$ when $U\rightarrow\infty$.
-Given $U/t=8$, the width of the spinon band in Fig.~\ref{Fig.main3}(a) is around $0.75t$, which is close to the analytical estimate $\pi J/2\sim2\pi t^2/U=0.785t$.
-Moreover, the velocity of a spinon is slower than a holon due to the forward scattering of Coulomb interaction \cite{QP1D}.
-Fig.~\ref{Fig.main3}(b) reveals the spectral function of the half-filled HHM.
+According to the theoretic analysis~\cite{PhysRevB.45.13156,Sorella_1992}, the spinon bandwidth is $\pi J/2$ when $U\rightarrow\infty$.
+With $U/t=8$, the width of the spinon band in Fig.~\ref{Fig.main3}(a) is around $0.75t$, which is close to the analytical estimate $\pi J/2\sim2\pi t^2/U=0.785t$.
+Moreover, the velocity of a spinon is slower than that of a holon due to the forward scattering of Coulomb interaction~\cite{QP1D}.
+When the on-site $e$-ph couplings are included, HM becomes HHM.
+By integrating out the phonon degrees of freedom, we obtain an effective on-site attraction $-\lambda/(1-\omega^2/\omega_0^2)\sum_{i}\hat{n}_{i,\uparrow}\hat{n}_{i,\downarrow}$~\cite{PhysRevLett.96.156402}.
+The phonon-mediated coupling strength is set as a moderate value $\lambda=2\gamma^2/\omega_0=2t$.
+The spectra of the half-filled HHM are shown in Fig.~\ref{Fig.main3}(b).
 Because of phonon effects, the holon band is broadened with reduced spectral weight while the shadow band is almost smeared out.
 In contrast to HM, the holon and shadow bands split in Fig.~\ref{Fig.main4}(c) when $k\rightarrow 0$.
 Furthermore, the holon and spinon bands are not connected when $k\rightarrow \pi/2$, where the split value $1.075t$ is close to the phonon frequency $\omega_0=t$.
-These features are consistent with Fig.~5 in Ref.~\cite{PhysRevLett.96.156402} using CPT and have a better resolution.
+These features are consistent with Fig.~5 in Ref.~\cite{PhysRevLett.96.156402} using CPT and have a higher resolution.